yangshun/tech-interview-handbook/README.md

 There are so many awesome books like [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) and interview-related repositories out there on GitHub, what makes this repository different?
 The difference is that many existing interview repositories contain mainly links to external resources whereas this repository contains top quality curated content directly for your consumption.

-Also, existing resources focus mainly on algorithm questions, and lack in coverage for more domain-specific and non-technical questions.
+Also, existing resources focus mainly on algorithm questions and lack in coverage for more domain-specific and non-technical questions.
 This handbook aims to cover content beyond the typical algorithmic coding questions. 😎

 ## Contents